turtlesoupy/haskakafka/README.md

 Kafka bindings for Haskell backed by the librdkafka C module (https://github.com/edenhill/librdkafka).
-It has been tested and fully supports Kafka 0.8.x using librdkafka 0.8.1 and higher on Linux and OS X. Haskakafka supports keyed/unkeyed producers and consumers with optional batch operations.
+It has been tested and fully supports Kafka 0.8.x using librdkafka 0.8.1 and higher on Linux and OS X. Haskakafka supports both producers and consumers with optional batch operations.

 # Usage
 A quick walkthrough of producers and consumers: